curtisalexander/readstat-rs/README.md

 ### Long Term
 The long term goals of this repository are uncertain.
 Possibilities include:
-- Completing and publishing the `readstat-sys` crate that binds to [ReadStat](https://github.com/WizardMac/ReadStat)
-- Developing and publishing a Rust library &mdash; `readstat` &mdash; that allows Rust programmers to work with `sas7bdat` files
-    - Could implement a custom [serde data format](https://serde.rs/data-format.html) for `sas7bdat` files (implement serialize first and deserialize later (if possible))
-- Developing a command line tool that expands the functionality made available by the [readstat](https://github.com/WizardMac/ReadStat#command-line-usage) command line tool
-- Developing a command line tool that performs transformations from `sas7bdat` to other file types
+- :heavy_check_mark: Developing a command line tool that performs transformations from `sas7bdat` to other file types
-    - [ ] text
+    - [X] text
         - [X] `csv`
-        - [ ] `ndjson`
+        - [X] `json` (as `ndjson`)
     - [X] binary
         - [X] `feather`
         - [X] `parquet`
+- :heavy_check_mark: Developing a command line tool that expands the functionality made available by the [readstat](https://github.com/WizardMac/ReadStat#command-line-usage) command line tool
+- Completing and publishing the `readstat-sys` crate that binds to [ReadStat](https://github.com/WizardMac/ReadStat)
+- Developing and publishing a Rust library &mdash; `readstat` &mdash; that allows Rust programmers to work with `sas7bdat` files
+    - Implementing a custom [serde data format](https://serde.rs/data-format.html) for `sas7bdat` files (implement serialize first and deserialize later (if possible))

 ## Resources
 The following have been **_incredibly_** helpful while developing!